Hi there! Thank you for visiting my website!

 Sampling Wheat roots at CIMMYT Obregon Station 2023

-Before coming to Penn State University I studied a master degree in Plant Biotechnology at LANGEBIO Cinvestav where I characterized the root anatomy and architecture of 5000-year-old maize specimens coming from the San Marcos cave at Tehuacan Valley.
+Before going to Penn State University I studied a master degree in Plant Biotechnology at LANGEBIO Cinvestav where I characterized the root anatomy and architecture of 5000-year-old maize specimens coming from the San Marcos cave at Tehuacan Valley.
 I performed this research at Paleogenomics Lab and Apomixis Lab at LANGEBIO, and in collaboration with the Roots Lab at Penn State University.
 We found evidences that the root traits were domesticated gradually in maize.
 Further information can be found here.
 I was so fortunate to share my master thesis work at “Sexto Congreso Internacional El patrimonio Cultural y las nuevas tecnologias” where I talked in detail about how root traits were affected gradually during the domestication of maize.

 Master thesis defense at CINVESTAV-Langebio auditorium and oral presentation in Sexto Congreso Internacional El Patrimonio Cultural y las nuevas tecnologias.
 2019